Tips for a successful telehealth visit

 Ohio State has put together a wonderful resource guide with informational materials regarding telehealth at https://wexnermedical.osu.edu/telehealth.

-Mark Rastetter is a doctor of family medicine at The Ohio State University Wexner Medical Center and an assistant professor at The Ohio State University College of Medicine.
+Shalina Nair is a physician in The Ohio State University Wexner Medical Center’s Department of Family and Community Medicine and an associate professor in the Ohio State College of Medicine.